june1106/SC1015/README.md

 ## Problem Statement

+In this digital age, mobile phones have become essential tools in our daily lives.
+However, the wide range of prices in the market can often leave consumers and businesses feeling uncertain about their purchasing decisions.
+Without sufficient information about the price range of mobile phones, consumers and businesses may ask various questions to guide their decision-making process.
+Consumers, for instance, might want to understand the price range that aligns with their budget while meeting their desired specifications.
+On the other hand, businesses may inquire about market trends and consumer preferences to optimize their pricing strategies.

-How do different mobile phone specifications affect its price?
+1. How do different mobile phone specifications affect its price?
-Are we able to predict the price of phones by their specifications?
+2. Are we able to predict the price of phones by their specifications?

 ## Models Used

 1. Decision Tree
 2. Random Forest
+3. Random Forest with GridSearchCV

 ## Conclusion